Skip to main content

 As expected, the Bank of England kept its main interest rate unchanged at 5.25 per cent ahead of the July 4 election, but gave indications that it may be getting closer to cutting from its 16-year high.

-On Wall Street, Nasdaq and S&P 500 futures jumped as Nvidia extended its rally while investors returning from the Juneteenth holiday waited for economic data and commentary from Federal Reserve officials to firm up bets on interest rate cuts this year.
+On Wall Street, the S&P 500 and the Nasdaq opened higher, propelled by a rally in Nvidia, while investors assessed the recent batch of economic data and commentary from U.S. Federal Reserve officials to firm up bets on interest rate cuts this year.

 In Canada, investors are getting results from Empire Co.
 Ltd. Sobeys parent company is slowing the pace of its e-commerce expansion in a bid to to improve the profitability of its Voilà online service.
 It also reported a drop in fourth-quarter profit and a dividend boost.